-'That in itself is a riddle.
-But the answer is perfectly simple.
-Pelleas and I once stood within the very circle of her power, yet we had not been destroyed.
+Therefore she must destroy all the Fair Folk if she is to save herself.
+In the once stood within the very circle of her power, yet we had not been destroyed.
 Why?
 I will tell you: she had not the strength to do it.
 It was a lie!
 Everything about her is a lie!
 She could enchant, she could charm and beguile; but she could not destroy outright.
 I tell you she could not, or surely she would have done so.'

-Myrddin seemed to forget who was there with him and imagined instead that it was Pelleas.
+that it was Pelleas.
 It did not matter.
 I was fascinated by all he said.
 For I heard in his words the veiled brightness of truth too dazzling for utterance.
 'How stupid I have been!
 Like so much else about Morgian, the depth of her vaunted power was a lie!
 Yet, in all events, it was sufficient to the task.
 And it had grown more potent of late.
 Broceliande was the first warning of what was to come.